aptabase/tauri-plugin-aptabase/README.md

 npm add @aptabase/tauri
 ```

+> This plugin is only compatible with Tauri v1.
+To use it on a Tauri v2 app, [follow the instructions on our v2 branch](https://github.com/aptabase/tauri-plugin-aptabase/blob/v2).

 ## Usage

 First, you need to get your `App Key` from Aptabase, you can find it in the `Instructions` menu on the left side menu.